adrians90/cyber-chow/README.md

 **Cyber Chow: A Cyberpunk-Themed Food Delivery Web Application**

 Welcome to Cyber Chow, a futuristic, cyberpunk-themed food delivery web application that takes your dining experience to the next level.
-Built with cutting-edge technologies including React, Node.js, MongoDB, React Query, and TailwindCSS, Cyber Chow offers a sleek and immersive user interface.
+Built with cutting-edge technologies including TypeScript, React, Node.js, MongoDB, React Query, and TailwindCSS, Cyber Chow offers a sleek and immersive user interface.

 **Key Features:**